DataBiosphere/terra-ui/src/CONTRIBUTING.md

 ### Helpful Links
 [Lodash/fp API's](https://gist.github.com/jfmengels/6b973b69c491375117dc)
 # Philosophy
-* Write simple, easy to understand code
+1. Write simple, easy to understand code
   * Functional decomposition
+  * Can you easily explain your code?
+ * Could someone else explain your code?
+ * In a year from now will you still understand this code?
+ * Simple code alleviates the need for comments which can easily become stale
+ * See Rich Hickey's Simple made easy
-* Prefer functional coding
+2. Prefer functional coding
   * Functional code that is side-effect free or has predictable effects is easier to reason about
   * Easier to test
   * Easier to understand